Do you need an excuse to need another Swedish gingerbread cookie?

 The gingerbread cookie in Sweden

 Jan-Öjvind Swahn mentions in Mathistorisk Uppslagsbok that gingerbread cookies historically were seen “as much as medicine as a sweet treat”, which gets some support from Sundhetzens speghel above.
-Consider it the medieval correspondent to today’s green smoothie.
-Apparently, there is evidence that the nuns in Vadstena’s cloister ate great amounts of gingerbread as early as 1444—for the sake of their health, we take it.
+Consider it the medieval equivalent to today’s green smoothie.
+Apparently, there is evidence that the nuns in Vadstena’s cloister ate great amounts of gingerbread as early as 1444.

 But the gingerbread cookie isn’t originally from Sweden, but is something we have received through trade with Germany during the medieval times, according to Swahn.